TajAir

-TajAir is an air charter company owned by the Tata Group which, through J. R. D. Tata (the first licensed pilot of India), pioneered aviation in India over 80 years ago.
+TajAir is an Indian air charter company owned by the Tata Group.
 It is registered with the Directorate General of Civil Aviation as a non-scheduled operator.
 It was founded as Megapode Airlines Ltd. on 11 November 1993 and started operations as TajAir on 9 August 2002.

-TajAir owns and operates a hangar and an exclusive passenger lounge at the General Aviation (GA) Terminal of Chhatrapati Shivaji Maharaj International Airport, Mumbai.
+It owns and operates a hangar and an exclusive passenger lounge at the General Aviation (GA) Terminal of Chhatrapati Shivaji Maharaj International Airport, Mumbai.

 Fleet

 The TajAir fleet as of March 2016 includes: